Chlorurus bowersi: Relationship with humans

+Conservation Efforts

 Bower’s Parrotfish is considered a species of Least Concern.
 While Chlorurus bowersi does not meet the criteria to be considered a threatened species, it is assessed as a near-threatened species.

 This conservation status has been a result of increased fishing pressure, resulting in population declines.
 The risk of local extinction due to these stressors is rising but is higher in some areas.
 These overfishing pressures are supported by visible changes in the trophic levels, length, and biomass of the species.
 One contributing factor to the issue of overfishing comes from the aquarium industry, as this family is included as one of the most collected aquarium species, specifically in Hawaii.
 Additional stressors of overfishing may be due to the growth in human populations alongside the commercialization of marine resources, increasing the demand for reef fish.
 Other elements of these stressors include the use of fishing gear and grounds, the size and density of the human population, and the management of them.

 The status of other fisheries can also impact on the pressures of overfishing of C. bowersi.
 As some fishing seasons close, such as Grouper, the fisher's impact on these fish changes.
 As the ability to fish for a strongly desired fish, such as grouper, is no longer available, fishermen switch their targets to what is available, despite possibly being less desirable.
 This increase in the number of less desirable fish caught (Chlorurus bowersi) is done to maintain the profit levels of fishermen but adds a significant strain on these populations.

 Other threats concerning the conservation status of C. bowersi include the conservation of its habitat, the coral reefs.
 Stresses on these habitats that impact fish biomass and abundances that include pollution (chemical, sewage, toxic waste, etc), sedimentation, temperature stress, destructive fishing practices, coral bleaching, and invasive species.
 This impacts the outer small islands of places such as Indonesia alongside the mainland, as these fish support global fisheries.